Ex-North Korean spy recounts Olympic plot to blow up plane

 Plans to escape via Rome and Vienna did not pan out as the two agents were detained in Bahrain.
 They had a plan B -- cyanide pills hidden in cigarette filters.

 "We were taught that if an agent fails on a mission, he or she needs to commit suicide.
 We need to swallow the pill to protect the secret ... we know very well that our families in the North would be harmed, so naturally we decided to swallow the pills.
-At the time I thought my 25 year old life ends like this."
+At the time I thought my 25-year-old life ends like this."

 Biting into the cyanide pill, Kim lost consciousness but survived.
 Her male comrade died.